 This course introduces the object-oriented language Java and its application to interactive programming.
 Topics include Java syntax and object inheritance structure, exception handling, GUI and Applet programming, Java networking and multithreading.
 Credit will be granted for only one of CSCI 483 or INFO 355.
 Prerequisite: CSCI 162; 255 is recommended.
 Three credits and a two-hour lab.
-Not offered 2019-2020; next offered 2020-2021.
+Offered 2020-2021 and in alternate years.